3DO: Power

 All 3DO consoles have integrated power supplies.
 Some models (Panasonic 3DO FZ-1, Sanyo TRY 3DO, and Goldstar 3DO) have hardwired power cords, others (Panasonic 3DO FZ-10) use an IEC 60320 C7 "figure 8" power cord.
 All North American model specifications are AC 120 V 60 Hz 30 W.

 Basic accessories

 Most 3DO systems shipped with a standard controller, as well as A/V and power cables.
-The 3DO controllers were unusual in that the system base unit contained only one controller port and the controllers could be physically daisy chained together via a port on the back of each controller.
+The 3DO controllers were unusual in that the system base unit contained only one controller port and the controllers could be physically daisy chained together via a port on the top of each controller.
 Up to eight controllers could be linked together in this fashion.
 All controllers for each 3DO console are compatible with one another.

 In addition, standard 3DO controllers released with the Panasonic FZ-1 also contained a headphone jack and volume control for silent play.
 The GoldStar (LG) model also included a controller with this feature.

 Third party controllers were produced by a number of companies including Logitech.
 World International Trading Corporation also released an adapter that allows Super NES controllers to be used with the 3DO.